 We check the eyes of thousands of children and adults each year.
-Our vision screenings help preschoolers at risk of vision loss from amblyopia or "lazy eye" blindness, and adults threatened by glaucoma and other serious vision problems.
+Our vision screenings help preschoolers at risk of vision loss from amblyopia ("lazy eye" blindness) and adults threatened by aging eye disease.

-We get the word out on better eye health through blog posts, brochures, fact sheets, public service announcements, newsletters, media campaigns, special events, the web and social media.
+We spread the word on eye health through blog posts, brochures, fact sheets, PSAs, newsletters, media campaigns, special events, the web and social media.
 Every year more than one million Georgians read, hear or see our messages about early detection of eye disease and prevention of accidents that can cause permanent loss of sight.